amd/ryzen-ai-documentation/docs/inst.rst

      - https://hub.docker.com/r/amdih/ryzen-ai-tensorflow

-The above docker containers do not have GPU-accelerated quantization support.
-If you like to leverage GPU for the quantization process, you can download and build GPU docker containers.
-The below tar file has README that you can follow to build and run GPU dockers.
+The above Docker containers do not have GPU-accelerated quantization support.
+If you like to leverage GPU for the quantization process, you can download and build GPU Docker containers.
+The following TAR file has README that you can follow to build and run GPU dockers.

 https://www.xilinx.com/bin/public/openDownload?filename=ryzen-ai-gpudockerfiles-3.5.0-099.tar.gz

 **Olive Quantization**

-Microsoft Olive framework supports quantization with Vitis AI ONNX Quantization.
+Microsoft Olive framework supports quantization with Vitis AI ONNX Quantization:

 .. code-block::

    pip install olive-ai[cpu]

 Note: Current Olive flow is not compatible with the latest pydantic version.
-Downgrade the pydantic version as shown below
+Downgrade the pydantic version as follows:

 .. code-block::